Monday, 12 June 2023

 As expected, we now motored up the sound at 5-6 knots over the ground.
 But it was still 12 nm and getting late.
 And we were hungry.
 I looked at Whitefarland Bay.
 CCC says it’s poor holding but Antares says the weed is mostly outside their recommended spots.
 So we gave it a go.

 Once anchored it felt really secure.
 We had out pot noodles for our fasting day dinner and settled down for a relaxing evening.
-It felt like a nice, relaxing day with wonderful scenery, some wildlife and some entertainment playing with the tides.
+It had been a very pleasant day with wonderful scenery, some wildlife and some entertainment playing with the tides.

 No comments: